Wildlife Research Volunteer

 Can I touch the animals?

 Liwonde National Park is a wilderness area, home to some of Africa’s most iconic wildlife.
-On the research placement you will not the opportunity to interact with animals except from the safety of your game viewer!Β
+On the research placement, you will not have the opportunity to interact with animals except from the safety of your game viewer!

 What vaccinations do I need?

-All volunteers should make sure their Tetanus, Polio and Hepatitis A and B are up to date.
+All volunteers should make sure their Tetanus is up to date and get a booster if you aren’t sure.
 Malawi is regarded as a high-risk malaria area, so anti-malarial prophylaxis must be taken.
 Consult your GP or travel clinic for further detailed medical advice.
 Please visit this UK government website for more details.

 If you are not planning to volunteer at the wildlife sanctuary at all then a TB test is not mandatory.
 However, there are instances where there might be some activities in Liwonde and even at the Centre where they could get the opportunity to work very closely with wildlife and it would be great if the project team know that you have tested negative for TB.
-If you plan on combining your research placement with time at the sanctuary, then a TB is required.
-Even if you have been vaccinated against TB, you must take a new one for the wildlife sanctuary part of the project.
-A Mantoux test, blood test or chest x-ray is most appropriate.
-You must email your TB-negative test to the project and carry the results with you.Β
+If you plan on combining your research placement with time at the sanctuary, then a TB test is required.

-Additionally, if you do plan on spending time at the sanctuary, a rabies vaccination is compulsory.
+If you plan on joining the Malawi Wildlife Sanctuary Programme, a rabies vaccination is compulsory.

 You must bring your vaccination certificate with you!